Social anxiety disorder: Medications

-SSRIs & SNRIs
+SSRIs and SNRIs

 Selective serotonin reuptake inhibitors (SSRIs), a class of antidepressants, are the first choice of medication for generalized social phobia but a second-line treatment.
-Compared to older forms of medication, there is less risk of tolerability and drug dependency associated with SSRIs.
-Paroxetine and paroxetine CR, sertraline, escitalopram, venlafaxine XR and fluvoxamine CR (Luvox CR) are all approved and effective for treating social anxiety disorder.
+Compared to older forms of medication, there is less risk of tolerability and drug dependence associated with SSRIs.
+Paroxetine and paroxetine ER, sertraline, venlafaxine ER, and fluvoxamine ER (Luvox CR) are all approved and effective for treating social anxiety disorder.
+The effectiveness of medications other than paroxetine is small.

-General side-effects are common during the first weeks while the body adjusts to SSRI drugs.
-Symptoms may include headaches, nausea, insomnia and changes in sexual behavior.
+General side effects are common during the first weeks while the body adjusts to SSRI drugs.
+Symptoms may include headaches, nausea, insomnia, and changes in sexual behavior.

 Other drugs

 Other prescription drugs are also used, if other methods are not effective.
 Before the introduction of SSRIs, monoamine oxidase inhibitors (MAOIs) such as phenelzine were frequently used in the treatment of social anxiety.
-Evidence continues to indicate that MAOIs are effective in the treatment and management of social anxiety disorder and they are still used, but generally only as a last resort medication, owing to concerns about dietary restrictions, possible adverse drug interactions and a recommendation of multiple doses per day.
+Evidence continues to indicate that MAOIs are effective in the treatment and management of social anxiety disorder and they are still used, but generally only as a last-resort medication, owing to concerns about dietary restrictions, possible adverse drug interactions and a recommendation of multiple doses per day.
 RIMAs have been found to be less efficacious for social anxiety disorder than irreversible MAOIs like phenelzine.
 Serotonergic anxiolytic buspirone may also be used.

-Some people with a form of social phobia called performance phobia have been helped by beta-blockers, such as propranolol, commonly used to control high blood pressure.
+Propranolol, a beta blocker commonly used to control high blood pressure, is used for performance anxiety specifically.

+Mirtazapine, atypical tetracyclic antidepressant, appears to have some efficacy and utility in treating social anxiety disorder, especially if the previous SSRIs medications were intolerable.

+Pregabalin at high doses appears to have modest efficacy.
+Gabapentin has been investigated for social anxiety disorder in preliminary long-term studies.

-Anticonvulsants, tricyclic antidepressants, benzodiazepines, antipsychotic drugs, and St. John's wort should not be used.
+Anticonvulsants, tricyclic antidepressants, antipsychotic drugs, and St. John's wort should not be used.
+Guidelines vary regarding whether benzodiazepines should be used.